bonny/Developer-Loggers-for-Simple-History/readme.txt

 - Fixed notice warning in post to Slack
 - Add error message if not running PHP 5.3 or higher
+- Change unit in HTTP API message from milliseconds to seconds

 = 0.3.2 (May 2016) =